 Math Scenario 2 – Nuking the Comet

-The maximum range of Intercontinental Ballistic Missiles is around 10000 km – but that’s for ballistic flights between locations on the earth.
-For curiosity’s sake, let’s say the missiles could be launched 10000 km into space to intercept the comet.
+The maximum range of Intercontinental Ballistic Missiles (which carry nuclear weapons) is around 10000 km – but that’s for ballistic flights between locations on the earth.
+For this scenario, let’s say the missiles could be launched 10000 km into space to intercept the comet.
 That’s only a tiny distance compared to the 400,000 km to the moon.

 If the comet is incoming at a speed of 40 km/s, how far from the earth should it be when the missiles are launched to maximize the interception range?
 Assume the ICBMs have an average speed over the journey of 4000 km/hr.